zanllp/sd-webui-infinite-image-browsing/README-en.md

 - Almost all functions can be used normally.
 - [Click here for details](https://github.com/zanllp/sd-webui-infinite-image-browsing/issues/47).

-### Preview based on File Tree Structure & file operations
+### Preview based on File Tree Structure & File operations
 - Supports preview based on the file tree structure.
 - Supports basic file operations as well as multi-select deletion/moving.
 - Press and hold Ctrl, Shift, or Cmd to select multiple items.